Undergraduate degree: B.A.

 - Cross-cultural Communication focuses on skills and insights needed by professionals working in cross-cultural settings and how values, development, education, politics, and environment are central to cross-cultural understanding.

-- Find more information about courses offered by the Department of International Studies.
+See more courses offered by the Department of International Studies.

 Internships are an ideal way to apply skills and knowledge learned in the classroom to a real life setting, and completing an internship while you are studying abroad is a perfect way to work and study in an international context.
 The UO's Department of International Studies can help you get involved with volunteer organizations such as United Nations Volunteers.
 "The study abroad experience is what makes the educational portion of the International Studies major come full circle," says Claire Michel, an international studies major.
 "Study abroad works hand-in-hand with classroom experiences to add depth and understanding, in a real, first-hand, modern context, to the subject matter studied in the IS major."